Online Quote Call Now

 What are the advantages of plastic tanks?

-• Lightweight – meaning installation and transportation is easier and cheaper
+• Lightweight – Meaning installation and transportation is easier and cheaper

-• An insulator – the transfer of heat from the environment to the contents is slow
+• An insulator – The transfer of heat from the environment to the contents is slow

 • Can be custom made